 - 1.5 cups powdered sugar sifted (180 grams)

 - Preheat oven to 350º F. Line 2 baking sheets with parchment paper.
 Set aside.

 - In a bowl attached to your standing mixer (or use your handheld mixer), beat together butter, granulated sugar and brown sugar.
 Add eggs, one at a time, until well incorporated.

 - Add vanilla, cinnamon, salt and baking soda.
 Mix well.
 Then slowly add flour and continue mixing until well combined.

 - To prepare icing mixture, combine powdered sugar, vanilla and milk in a bowl and mix well until smooth.
-If mixture is too thick, add a tiny splash of milk.
+If mixture is too thick, add a bit more milk.
 If it's too thin, add more powdered sugar.

-- Once cooled, use your spoon to drizzle the icing over the cookies (while they are on the wire rack so the icing can flow off and not puddle around the cookies).
+- Once the cookies are cooled, use your spoon to drizzle the icing over the cookies (while they are on the wire rack so the icing can flow off and not puddle around the cookies).
 Allow icing 1-2 hours to set before enjoying (if you can wait that long).